EmployTest Logo

 What Should You Ask in a Reference Check?

-Your reference check questions should directly relate to the applicant’s qualifications and job performance, to be fair to the applicant and prevent legal issues.
 The Equal Employment Opportunity Commission protects applicants’ rights to privacy by prohibiting intrusive questions that may lead to inappropriate or irrelevant discussions.
-As such, it’s better to revolve your questions around the following:
+As such, it’s better to revolve your reference check questions to ask around the following:

 Employee,reference,check,form